 Dal is a traditional Indian recipe that’s naturally vegan, usually made with red lentils.
 It’s sometimes made with dried split peas, which can be equally tasty, though peas take a lot longer to cook (unless, of course, you cook them in an Instant Pot®).

-A quick-cooking legume: Tiny red lentils cook up quickly (15 to 20 minutes) and I highly recommend keeping them a pantry staple.
-They cook to a delectably mushy texture that makes a great base for soups and stews.
-They’re good for making burgers, too —like Red Lentil and Quinoa Burgers.
+Red lentils cook to a delectably mushy texture that makes a great base for soups and stews.
+They’re good for making burgers, too.

-You’ll find iron- and fiber-rich lentils in the bulk sections of natural foods stores. or in convenient packages, like the Bob’s Red Mill brand.
+You’ll find iron- and fiber-rich red lentils in the bulk sections of natural foods stores. or in convenient packages, like the Bob’s Red Mill brand.

 Red Lentil Dal and Rice Bowls